 Due to the nature of the work, the applicant could not avoid conducting the proposed work within waters of the United States.
 As consistent with the USACE Jacksonville District's 2017 Programmatic Biological Opinion (JAXBO), the applicant has agreed to follow all applicable artificial reef project design criteria (PDCs) for this project.
 The applicant has agreed to follow best management practices, and all applicable special conditions and guidelines set forth for the development of artificial reefs.
-The deployment of the proposed material is proposed on areas devoid of submerged aquatic vegetation (SAVs) and areas that do not support natural rock outcrops or hard bottom.
+The deployment of the proposed material is proposed on areas devoid of submerged aquatic vegetation (SAVs) and areas that do not support natural rock outcrops or hard-bottom.
+A pre-deployment surveys will be conducted no more than one year before any deployment to confirm site conditions.
 Material will be deployed into separate patch reefs within the proposed permitted area to maintain sand forage area between patch reefs and disperse fishing pressure between locations.
 Material will be deployed on sand sea-bottom and a buffer area of at least 200-feet will be maintained from any submerged aquatic resources, if present.
 The proposed work will be conducted during daylight hours only.
 No materials will be dredged as a result of the proposed work.
+The applicant proposes to develop this artificial reef only with material that is consistent with all required permit conditions and will adhere to follow guidelines set forth in the following best management practice documents: (1) Guidelines for Marine Artificial Reef Materials 2nd Ed.
+(Association of the Gulf and Atlantic States Marine Fisheries Commissions 2004); (2) National Artificial Reef Plan: Guidelines for Siting, Construction, Development, and Assessment of Artificial Reefs (NOAA 2007); and (3) Guidelines & Management Practices for Artificial Reef Siting, Usage, Construction, and Anchoring in Southeast Florida (Southeast Florida Coral Reef Initiative, Lindberg and Seaman (Ed.), 2010).

 All reef materials will be clean and free from asphalt, petroleum, other hydrocarbons and toxic substances.
-All reef materials will be selected, designed, constructed, and/or modified to create stable and durable marine habitat that will not be an entanglement hazard.
-To ensure that the deployed materials remain in place within the authorized boundaries, only reef materials that weighs at least 500 pounds will be deployed at the proposed site.
-There shall be a 50' buffer zone inside the site borders on all sides to ensure all reef materials will be deployed within the permitted boundaries only.
+All reef materials will be selected, designed, constructed, and/or modified to create stable and durable marine habitat that will not result on entrapment or entanglement hazard to any species.
+To ensure that the deployed materials remain in place within the authorized boundaries, only reef materials that weights at least 500 pounds will be deployed at the proposed site.
+There shall be a 50' buffer zone inside the site borders on all sides to permitted boundaries as to ensure all reef materials will be deployed within the permitted boundaries only.

 COMPENSATORY MITIGATION: The applicant has provided the following explanation why compensatory mitigation should not be required: A compensatory mitigation plan has not been submitted as unavoidable functional loss to the aquatic environment is not being proposed.
-All artificial reef deployments will occur on barren, sandy substrate a minimum of 200 feet from benthic resources, if encountered.
 Furthermore, the proposed activities should result in net increases in aquatic habitat functions and services.
 Any impacts from the proposed project are anticipated to be positive by creating new habitat for feeding, refuge, and reproduction of many marine organisms.